 CAMERA GEAR: Inside our Camera Bags

-With this in mind, we both agree that upgrading to Canon’s R5 mirrorless camera and the paired RF lenses has opened up creative opportunities for both of us.
-Some features, like the built-in focus-bracketing option, make focus-stacking a breeze and make it possible to more easily photograph scenes that would have previously been tedious and challenging.
-The in-body stabilization plus the lens stabilization makes hand-holding the camera possible in low-light situations.
+The Benefits of Mirrorless Cameras: With this in mind, we both agree that upgrading to Canon’s R5 mirrorless camera and the paired RF lenses has opened up creative opportunities for both of us.
+Some features, like the built-in focus-bracketing option, make focus stacking a breeze and make it possible to more easily photograph scenes that would have previously been tedious and challenging.
+The in-body stabilization paired with lens stabilization makes hand-holding the camera possible in low-light situations.
 These features also make it much easier to create a sharp photo in windy situations.
-I have balance issues and sometimes find it challenging to photograph without a tripod.
-With the image stabilization, I have been able to hand-hold a half-second exposure and it came out completely sharp.
+I have challenges with holding my hands steady and sometimes find it challenging to photograph without a tripod.
+With the image stabilization, I have been able to hand-hold a half-second exposure and it came out sharp!
 Hand-held focus stacks are also possible with this camera.
-While focus stacking typically works best when the camera is mounted on a sturdy tripod, the ability to create a focus stack without a tripod sometimes makes it possible to create photos that we might otherwise pass up.
-The electronic viewfinder is also incredibly handy, with a histogram, level, and focus-peaking immediately accessible with the quick click of a button.
-Combined, these features open up many new creative possibilities compared to a standard DSLR camera.

 PHOTOGRAPHY EQUIPMENT

 Unless we are backpacking or going for a long, difficult hike, we each take our camera and most of our lenses along on any photo outing.
-Our typical set of lenses includes the 14-35mm wide-angle lens, the 24-105 mid-range zoom lens, the 100-500mm telephoto lens, and a 100mm macro lens.
+Our typical set of lenses (details below) includes the 14-35mm wide-angle lens, the 24-105 mid-range zoom lens, the 100-500mm telephoto lens, and a 100mm macro lens.
 With our full set of gear as described below, we have lenses covering a focal range from 14mm to 800mm for our full frame cameras, giving us the tools necessary to take photos of a very wide variety of scenes and subjects.
-To answer a surprisingly common question: no, we do not share equipment, except for the occasional battery swap or memory card emergency.
+And to answer a surprisingly common question: No, we do not share equipment, except for the occasional battery swap or memory card emergency.
 We each have an individual camera bag full of the equipment listed below.

 Which lens should I bring?